 The Active Directory monitor attempts to match information that you have specified with information available in your Active Directory.
 If the monitor finds the information, the service monitor returns a status of OK.
-Otherwise, the monitor returns a Critical error and up.time generates an alert.
+Otherwise, the monitor returns a Critical error and Uptime Infrastructure Monitorgenerates an alert